Frequently Asked Questions - Admissions

 - The university provides a shuttle service to and from the Honolulu International Airport at set times each semester.

-- The cost is $15 and is limited to new or returning students only.
+- The shuttle is limited to new or returning students only.
 Family members will need to find transportation on their own.